dguzenko/newdocs/docs/zoocart.md

 How to Add ZOOcart Menu Item
 ----------------------------

 It is possible to add the menu items that will allow buyers to view and manage thier Cart, Orders, Addresses and Subscriptions.
-Please follow this guide:
+To do this please follow this guide:

 1. Go to the Joomla Administaration / Menus / < your menu > / Add New Menu Item  and click the "New" button.
 2. Specify the Menu Titel.